Bed Bugs in Rental Housing

 - Wash and dry (on high heat) all your clothing and linens and cloth things.
 That includes children’s stuffed animals and toys.

 - Bag the clean things in new, unused trash bags or plastic bins, and seal them up.
 If possible, put them in a safe, non-infested place until you can take them to your new home.

 - Carefully inspect ALL furniture, upholstered or not.

 - Do NOT bring any infested furniture to the new home

 Where Can I Find More Information About Dealing With Bed Bugs?

 The US Centers for Disease Control (CDC) offices have web page information and lots of resources about bed bugs.
-Click here to go to the CDC Bed Bug information.
+The CDC has a lot of information about bed bugs.
 The CDC also has a set of “Frequently Asked Questions” about Bed Bugs.

 The US Environmental Protection Agency (EPA) has a web page of information for dealing with Bed Bugs.

 The West Virginia Bureau for Public Health has a web page of information and links about dealing with bed bugs.